 A more modern type of absorptive polarizer is based on silver or copper nanoparticles embedded in a thin glass plate.
 These glass polarizers are much more expensive and not available in very large sizes, but offer a substantial better performance in terms of polarization extinction ratio.
 Laminated versions are mechanically more robust and cause lower wavefront distortions.

-Absorptive filters can handle only quite limited optical powers (have a low optical damage threshold), because the absorbed power is converted to heat, and the sheet can easily be damaged by overheating it.
-In case of simple polymer sheet polarizers, an optical intensity of only 1 W/cm2 may already be critical.
+Absorptive filters can handle only quite limited optical powers (have a low optical damage threshold) because the absorbed power is converted to heat, and the sheet can easily be damaged by overheating it.
+In the case of simple polymer sheet polarizers, an optical intensity of only 1 W/cm2 may already be critical.

 Polarizing Beam Splitters Based on Birefringence

 Much higher optical powers can be handled by polarizers where light with the “rejected” polarization state is not absorbed but only sent to some other direction.
 (If it needs to absorbed later on, a beam dump can stand much higher powers than an optical element.)
 The most common type of polarizing beam splitters exploit birefringence of a transparent crystalline material such as quartz (SiO2), calcite (CaCO3), yttrium vanadate (YVO4), beta barium borate (BBO) or magnesium fluoride (MgF2).
 Often, two pieces of such material with different orientations of the optical axis are cemented together (or joined with a small air space).
 The device is often mounted in a polymer housing, which may also contain a beam dump for light with the rejected polarization direction.

 Different physical principles of birefringent polarizers are used: